ParvathySreekumar/Canvas-Shape-Editor/README.md

-**Shape Editor**
+# Shape Editor

 Implemented a 2d-shape editor to support following shapes:
- • Line
+* Line
- • Triangle
+ 2. Triangle
- • Square
+ 3. Square
- • Rectangle
+ 4. Rectangle
- • Circle
+ 5. Circle
- • Ellipse
+ 6. Ellipse
- • Curve
+ 7. Curve
- • Poly-line
+ 8. Poly-line
- • Polygon
+ 9. Polygon

  It is possible to do following operations:
- • New – to clear and start a new diagram [Save option if “dirty”]
+ • New – to clear and start a new diagram [Save option if “dirty”] Selection
- • Selection
  • Translation, Scaling, Rotation
  • Unlimited Undo – via Undo button and ctrl-z
  • Unlimited Redo – via Redo button and ctrl-y